digao-dalpiaz/CompInstall/README.md

 `PublishFiles` (optional) = It's a list splited by ";" with all files you want to copy into release foldes (usually DFM form files used at runtime and resource files).

 `Install` (optional) = 0 or 1.
 When 1, this package will be installed into Delphi IDE.
 You need to set this option for design-time packages when you want to register components into Delphi IDE.

+**Check my Delphi components here at GitHub and find CompInstall.ini file to see usage examples.**